Cnidoscolus aconitifolius: Tree Pot Herb

 I knew about Chaya long before I ever saw one.

 It’s in the Cnidoscolus genus and has two relatives in the southern United States, the Cnidoscolus stimulosus and the Cnidoscolus texanus.
 In researching and writing about those I learned about the Chaya.
 The problem with the two American plants is the C. stimulosus has an edible root and the C. texanus has edible seeds, but one never finds good evidence for the reverse.
 Are the seeds of the C. stimulosus edible?
 Are the roots of the C. texanus edible?
 There is also the possibility that the leaves of the C. stimulosus are edible.
-I know of two people who ate some raw (blended it) and did not get ill.
+I know of four people who ate some raw (blended it) and did not get ill.
 Another person used to fry the leaves and eat them.
-This might suggest said for the C. texanus as well.
+This might suggest the same for the C. texanus as well.

 Those are four issues that need to be sorted out with the North America family members, but there is no edibility issue with Chaya.
 Its leaves are edible cooked.
 In fact, it’s an outstanding green generally twice as nutritious as spinach, Chinese cabbage or amaranth.
 The leaves are very high in protein, calcium, iron, carotene, and vitamins A, B and C. In fact, Chaya can have 10 times as much vitamin C as the orange.
 There is no doubt about its nutrition, there is a bit of an issue, however, with how many Chaya there are.
 Whether there is one species of Chaya with several scientific names or several different species of Chaya is a bit of a debate.